-This new measure describes the proportion of infants who are under 2500 gram and are admitted to a Level 2 or higher nursery (within the first 24 hours of life) who also have a documented temperature from within the first 15 minutes after arrival to the nursery.
+This measure describes the distribution of temperatures of low birthweight infants upon their admission to a Level 2 or higher nursery in the first 24 hours of life.
 More than 100 years of literature support the ongoing salience of appropriate thermal management of low birthweight infants and, unfortunately, variable clinical performance persists.
-Our proposed measure is a process measure that is also a patient safety indicator.

-This measure topic was assigned to the CAPQuaM as a PQMP priority by the Agency for Health Care Quality and Research with the active consultation of the Centers for Medicare & Medicaid Services.
+This measure topic was assigned to the CAPQuaM as a PQMP priority by the Agency for Healthcare Quality and Research with the active consultation of the Centers for Medicare & Medicaid Services.
 In addition to literature conducted in a variety of settings including the NICHD neonatal research network and the Vermont Oxford Network that document this problem, we have found performance concerns in New York City and New York State.
 Our chart review data from three diverse hospitals in New York City showed variation in temperatures recorded across the weight spectrum within and between hospitals.
 These differences were meaningful with cooler babies more likely to die.
+The importance of evaluating the spectrum of temperature is evident from our analyses with temperature as a continuous variable.
+These analyses reveal that each increase in degree of temperature increases the relative chance of survival significantly.

 In New York State, about half of low birthweight babies are insured by Medicaid.
 Hypothermia is not only associated with neonatal mortality, but there is evidence (14) that Intraventricular Hemorrhage (IVH) can also be a consequence of hypothermia.
 IVH is a significant cause of disability, developmental delay, and when serious is a common cause for LBW infants to develop into children with special health care needs.
 This has broad impact on Medicaid, Medicaid expenses, and early intervention services, including EPSDT services.
 Hypothermia, through death and disability may have a long tail that impacts families and programs associated with Medicaid.

-Furthermore, Medicaid population is disproportionately black and in our testing data black infants were disproportionately hypothermic.
+Furthermore, Medicaid population is disproportionately black and in our testing data, black infants were disproportionately hypothermic.

-Key findings from our study of 7553 neonates admitted to Level 2 or higher nurseries in New York State are: temperature was variable within weight categories; blacks were disproportionately cool compared with Hispanic or non-Hispanic others who were disproportionately cool compared with non-Hispanic whites; and deaths were disproportionate among those who were cool, in a graded fashion.
-Only 36% of Medicaid infants were euthermic, compared to 40% of Commercially insured ones.
+In our study of 7553 neonates admitted to Level 2 or higher nurseries in New York State we found that 1.9% of infants were <=34.5 (cold), 9.6% above 34.5 but <= 35.5 (very cool), 48.0% above 35.5 but <= 36.5 (cool), 37.9% above 36.5 but <= 37.5 (Euthermic or Appropriately Warm), and 2.6% above 37.5.
+The distribution of mean temperature by nursery ranged from 35.7 to 38.2, with a median of 36.3, a standard error of 0.36, and an interquartile range of 0.4.
+25% of these nurseries had a mean temperature below 36.1.
+Key findings from these analyses were: temperature was variable within weight categories; blacks were disproportionately cool compared with Hispanic or non-Hispanic others who were disproportionately cool compared with non-Hispanic whites; and deaths were disproportionate among those who were cool, in a graded fashion.
+Only 36% of Medicaid infants were euthermic, compared to 40% of Commercially insured infants.
 We also found systematic differences in the timing of when the temperatures were taken.

 This history, these data, and the absence of currently recommended measures that address adequately this issue all motivate the work of the CAPQuaM to develop this measure as part of the initial set of inpatient perinatal measures developed in the PQMP.
 Clinically, we have demonstrated that the temperature of low birthweight neonates is variable, and is highly consequential in terms of critical outcomes like survival and intraventricular hemorrhage.
+Institutional anecdotal evidence supports literature observations that thermal management can be managed and improved at the unit level with improved outcomes.